MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

 # Use voice commands in Dynamics 365 Guides as a substitute for hand gestures or gaze

 You can use voice commands in Microsoft Dynamics 365 Guides as a substitute for hand gestures or gaze.
+Voice commands are an efficient way to navigate the app since you can take actions without even gazing at buttons.
+This makes it easier to stay in the flow of your work.

-Most voice commands are contextual; they only work in certain areas of the user interface.
+Most voice commands are also contextual; only the voice commands available for a specific screen will work for that screen.
+This increases accuracy.

 >[!NOTE]
 >Voice commands work best on HoloLens 2.
 You can use voice commands on HoloLens 1, but HoloLens 1 is not optimized for voice.